Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa.

 The Western harvest mouse is not territorial, and many can live in one nest.
 This helps them to keep their body temperatures steady in winter.

 The Western harvest mouse grows up to 140 mm long with a weight of up to 15g.

-The white-footed mouse is a timid, nocturnal mammal who lives in North America’s eastern regions.
+The White-footed Mouse is a timid, nocturnal mammal that lives in North America’s eastern regions.